DaPhilll/Linux-Security-Hardening-Compliance-Audit/README.md

 PASS | Ensure Permissions on /etc/passwd Are Configured PASS | Ensure Permissions on /etc/shadow Are Configured PASS | Ensure No Duplicate UID 0 Accounts Exist
-PASS | Ensure ASLR Is Enabled
-FAIL | Ensure Auditd Is Installed and Enabled
+FAIL | Ensure ASLR Is Enabled (active now but not persisted in sysctl config) FAIL | Ensure Auditd Is Installed and Enabled
 FAIL | Ensure Automatic Security Updates Are Configured PASS | Custom: Telnet Server Not Installed
 ------------------------------------------------------------
-Score: 5 / 11 checks passed
+Score: 4 / 11 checks passed
 ```

 Running the script again after applying the corresponding hardening steps (disabling SSH root login and password auth, enabling UFW with a default-deny policy, installing and enabling auditd, and installing `unattended-upgrades`) brings the score to 11/11.

 ## 9. Hardening & Future Enhancements
 * **Current Posture:** The script is read-only; it reports findings but does not modify system configuration.
 Hardening changes are applied manually based on the failed checks.
+Checks that cannot be evaluated, such as SSH settings on a host without `sshd` installed, report `SKIP` and are excluded from the score rather than counted as failures.
 * **Future Roadmap:**
   * [ ] Add a `--remediate` flag that applies safe, reversible fixes for a subset of checks (SSH config, UFW policy) with a `--dry-run` option.
   * [ ] Extend the compliance mapping to a second CSV for Windows hosts, reusing the format already established in the GRC repository's risk register.